methanoliver/fim-chronology/src/data/intro.md

 The entire point of coding this was to account for certain known "markers" which permit us to split at least some of the rest of the episodes into "before" and "after" states, like "Twilight's Ascension" or "CMC getting cutie marks" or "Zecora being befriended," as well as introduce other restrictions based on phenomena seen on screen, and observe these restrictions automatically while moving episodes around.

-The rules are described in episode commentary where reasonable: if we see the Friendship Castle, the episode occurs after it is created, if we see a character, this has to happen after they were introduced, etc.
+The rules are described in episode commentary where reasonable: if we see the Friendship Castle, the episode occurs after it is created, if we see a character being friendly with the main cast on screen, this has to happen after they were introduced, etc.

 The idea is to write in as many such restrictions as possible, write up everything which looks like a restriction but isn't definite, and then shove the episodes around until they start making sense.
-We're still far from having all the existing hard constraints listed.
+Most of the existing hard constraints *should* be listed, but the chance to find something new remains.
 Something coherently continuous should eventually emerge, if enough people play with it and send me their input.

+If nothing else, this proved a useful tool for writing stories which attempt to treat continuity seriously.

 The default reordering presented here as starting data, particularly where it concerns seasons 1 to 3, was worked out by a prior researcher whose name is lost to the sands of time.
 This was the longest reordered timeline I managed to locate, and I find that it works well, particularly if you make a playlist of episodes in chronological order.

-The default order is *known* to be wrong in several places, and later seasons are in fact given in airing order, despite known constraints making this order invalid, so don't treat this stack of cards as immutable truth.
+The default order is *known* to be wrong in several places, and later seasons are in fact given in episode numbering order, since I have not yet put in the (Herculean) effort required to sort them.
+Despite known constraints making this order invalid.
+Don't treat this stack of cards as immutable truth, it's not.
 The rules on the episodes themselves, though, should be pretty solid.

 ## Seasons